callmeoli/callmeoli/README.md

 **callmeoli/callmeoli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 -->
-# Hi there! 👋

-I'm passionate about coding and open source.
-Here are some of my skills:
-- Python 🐍
-- JavaScript 🌐
-- Data Science 📊

 !GitHub stats

 Connect with me: